xeroxinteractive/browserslist-tools/README.md

 For convinience, just fowards the class from [node-fetch][node-fetch-fetch-error].

 ### BrowsersListError
-For convinience, just fowards the class from [browserslist][browserslist-error].
+For convinience, just fowards the class from [Browserslist][browserslist-error].

 ## Error Handling
 If a request to BrowserStack's REST API encounters an issue one of these errors will be thrown: